dnmidi/mycat_haproxy_keepalive-docker-swarm-/README.md

 ## Base On Docker Swarm
- This will show u about mycat running in docker and also incloud mycat-ese. about mycat detail please look here.
+ This will show u about mycat running in docker and also include mycat-ese. about mycat detail please look here.
 [Mycat-doc](https://github.com/MyCATApache/Mycat-doc)

   Otherwise show u haproxy & keepalive in docker,attention please haproxy&keepalive dosen't work in docker swarm.because it need docker network host model,so we start it signle.